madhuriawachar1/ML_Assignment3_MadhuriA/REDME.md

 By using thesemultiple models trained, bagging reduces the variance of the overall model, which can improve its generalization performance on new, unseen data.

+## depth
+the depth of the decision tree is controlled by a slider that ranges from 1 to 6.
+As the depth increases, the model becomes more flexible and can better fit the training data, but there is a risk of overfitting.

+* depth in classification

+A decision tree with a smaller depth (e.g., depth=1) will create simple decision boundaries, while a decision tree with a larger depth (e.g., depth=6) will create more complex decision boundaries.

+* depth in regression

+the decision tree is being used to learn the relationship between the input features and the output variable.
+A decision tree with a smaller depth will create simpler relationships, while a decision tree with a larger depth will create more complex relationships.

 * create model

 In the above code, ```the create_model function ```creates a bagging model for either classification or regression.